 ---I enjoyed the "field" type environment and the feeling of pushing myself.

-US Military participants enjoy the opportunity to experience a truly unique event like no other, living and marching proudly with military from many different nations.
+US Military participants enjoy the opportunity to experience a truly unique event like no other.
+We live and march proudly with military from many different nations.
 All focussed on the same goal of successfully completing the 100 mile march.

-Perhaps the real surprise is the 1.5 million spectators cheering and thanking the military for their efforts.
-Nowhere else in the world does the public show more respect for those who have served by cheering on those who presently serve.
+Perhaps the real surprise is the 2.2 million spectators cheering and thanking the military marchers for their hard fought efforts.
+Nowhere else in the world does the public show more respect than during the marches for those who serve by cheering us on.

 Visit our MAPS page to review the 2018 routes with attention on the green route.